 If the variable has a value outside the permitted range at the time the command is given, this is not trapped.
 The check is made on assignments (store operations) to the variable only.

-If only <limitl> is specified, then <limit2> is set equal to <limitl>, allowing the variable to take the specified value only.
+If only is specified, then iiiit1>, allowing the variable to take the specified value only.